EvilJordan/eth2-staking-guide/README.md

 # ETH2 Staking Guide - PRATER/TEKU/GETH

-Set bios to power-on on power restore (hold F2 during power-on to enter BIOS)

-Install Ubuntu from USB: https://ubuntu.com/download/server

-Will need SFTP and SSH clients for remote administration.

 This guide built with a combination of:
 - https://www.coincashew.com/coins/overview-eth/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node
 - https://someresat.medium.com/guide-to-staking-on-ethereum-2-0-ubuntu-prater-teku-3249f1922385
 - https://docs.teku.consensys.net/en/stable/
 - https://ethereum.org/en/eth2/staking/

+## Prerequisites
+- Set bios to power-on on power restore (hold F2 during power-on to enter BIOS)
+- Install Ubuntu from USB: https://ubuntu.com/download/server
+- SFTP and SSH clients for remote administration.
+- Additional USB to transfer files from key-generating machine to staking machine if not using local network

+## Set up Router
+### Assign a static IP to your staking machine.
-Open remote port on router for SSH access (optional), p2p, and eth1
+### Open ports on router for SSH access (default port 22) (optional if not managing locally), p2p (9000), and eth1 (30303)

+## Set up Staking Machine
-### SSH into server and install lolcat (optional):
+### SSH into server and install lolcat (optional)
+This is personal thing, – no one else needs this.
 ```console
 git clone https://github.com/jaseg/lolcat.git
 cd lolcat